 We have all heard that the secret to a better brain lies in a diet rich with superfoods like fish oil, vitamins, power drinks, and antioxidants.
 But what are the truths behind these claims?

-The key ingredient in fish oil is omega-3 polyunsaturated acid— specifically, docosahexaenoic acid (DHA)—and you might have heard claims that it’s good for your brain.
-You can find it in oily fish, such as salmon, mackerel, and sardines, or you can take it as a supplement.
-DHA is thought to play a role in brain development by increasing the expression of BDNF.
+The key ingredient in fish oil is omega-3 polyunsaturated acid— specifically, docosahexaenoic acid (DHA)—and claims have been made that it’s good for your brain.
+You can find it in oily fish such as salmon, mackerel, and sardines, or you can take it as a supplement.
+DHA is thought to play a role in brain development by increasing the expression of brain-derived neurotrophic factor (BDNF).

 Work with rodents has shown that omega-3 fatty acids turn on genes that help keep the signaling system between brain cells working properly and enable neuroplasticity, or the types of physical changes that drive learning.

-DHA is the most prevalent fatty acid in brain cell membranes—the protective covering that keeps the good stuff in the cell and the bad stuff out—but that also plays a major role in signaling between cells.
+DHA is the most prevalent fatty acid in brain cell membranes—the protective covering that keeps the good stuff in the cell and the bad stuff out—but it also plays a major role in signaling between cells.

 There’s some evidence that our ability to add DHA to our diets was a turning point in our evolutionary history, helping our brains grow in size compared with the rest of our body—increasing the brain-to-body-mass ratio, or encephalization quotient.
 DHA is also an antioxidant.

 The American Heart Association recommends DHA supplements because they seem to reduce the risk of coronary artery disease and cardiovascular problems contribute to cognitive decline.
 Eating a lot of fish also seems to be associated with a lower risk of stroke.

 They also reduce inflammation, which has been associated with neurodegenerative diseases such as Alzheimer’s.
-And omega-3 fatty acids might even play a direct role in decreasing Alzheimer’s pathology because they reduce amyloid production and the plaques that are a signature of the disease are made up of amyloid.
+Omega-3 fatty acids might even play a direct role in decreasing Alzheimer’s pathology because they reduce amyloid production and the plaques that are a signature of the disease are made up of amyloid.

 Fish oil likely won’t make a difference unless you’re pregnant, under one year of age, or at risk of showing cognitive impairment, either in childhood or in old age.

-There doesn’t seem to be any evidence that DHA can make you smarter.
+There also doesn’t seem to be any evidence that DHA can make you smarter.